Yonathan Daza Player Props: Rockies vs. Padres

 - Daza hit .301 with 21 doubles, two triples, two home runs and 26 walks.

-- He homered in two of 113 games last year, leaving the ballpark in 0.5% of his plate appearances.
+- Logging a plate appearance in 113 games a season ago, he hit only two dingers.

-- Daza drove in a run in 21.2% of his games last season (24 of 113), with two or more RBIs in six of those contests (5.3%).
-He had three or more RBIs in two games.
+- Daza drove in a run in 24 games last year out of 113 (21.2%), including multiple RBIs in 5.3% of those games (six times) and three or more RBIs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.